-Three meetings of the Remuneration Committee were held during 2020 for considering and making recommendations to the Board for determining the remuneration of the nominated executive Director and non-executive Director and for an annual review of remuneration policy and packages for all the Directors and senior management.
-Details of emoluments paid to the Directors and senior management for the year ended 31 December 2020 are set out in Note 11 to the consolidated financial statements.
+Three meetings of the Remuneration Committee were held during 2021 for considering and making recommendations to the Board for determining the remuneration of the nominated chief executive officer and non-executive Director and for an annual review of remuneration policy and packages for all the Directors and senior management.
+Details of emoluments paid to the Directors and senior management for the year ended 31 December 2021 are set out in Note 11 to the consolidated financial statements.